- Getting Around Cape Cod

 Route 6 (Mid-Cape Highway) -

-First of all, is the Mid-Cape Highway - also called Route 6.
+First of all, the main route onto and off of the Cape is the Mid-Cape Highway - also called Route 6.
 This is the fastest way to get from one end of the Cape to the other, but definitely not the most scenic.
 It runs from the Sagamore Bridge all the way to Provincetown, the full length of the Cape.
 It is a 4-lane divided highway for about two-thirds of the distance, than becomes a 2-lane road.
+Backups during the busy summer months are notorious on this and most of the Capes major roads.

 Route 6A -